alexcolburn/neural_relighting/README.md

 3. Data sampling during training

 ### Loss
 Normaly one might just use an MSE loss on the RGB image, and call it a day.
-In reality, this tends to cause problems where one channel gets stuck in a local minima resulting in zero-value predictions. resulting in an entirely black prediction channel.
+In reality, this tends to cause problems where one channel gets stuck in a local minima resulting in zero-value predictions, resulting in an entirely black prediction channel.
 This problem can be solved by using the natural cross-correlation betweeen RGB channels to form a joint loss term.
 I did this via a luminance channel loss.
 Another usefull loss for this sort of image data is the relative error, as it is a typical metric used to validate image reconstruction.

 ### Data Normalizaton
 The original data is calibrated HDR imagery.
 It has a high dynamic range, with most of the values falling in a very small range.
-In order to make the distribution learnable, we need to tranform the data into more evenly over a range.
+In order to make the distribution learnable, we need to tranform the data more evenly over a range.
 A log transform works well for this purpose,  I did this by initially scaling the data to a 0 to 1 range, applying an exposure compensation, and rescaling.

 ### Data sampling
 This is where things become more interesting.
 At this point, one might be asking why use a Dense layers rather than a typical conv net architecture?